Joe Walsh 2020 presidential campaign

 Former U.S. representative Joe Walsh's campaign for President of the United States in the 2020 election began on August 25, 2019, when he announced his candidacy during an interview on ABC's show This Week, concurrently with the release of a video and a tweet.
-Walsh was challenging incumbent Donald Trump for the Republican nomination, along with former Governor of Massachusetts Bill Weld.
+Walsh was challenging incumbent Donald Trump for the Republican nomination, along with Bill Weld, former governor of Massachusetts.
 Walsh had been a strong supporter of Trump's during the 2016 election but had gradually become disenchanted with the President, describing him as "morally unfit".
 In view of Trump's high popularity among Republicans and Walsh's own history of controversial statements, Walsh was considered a long-shot candidate for the nomination.
-He announced the suspension of his campaign on February 7, 2020, after poor results in the Iowa caucuses.
+He announced the suspension of his campaign on February 7, 2020, after a poor showing in the Iowa caucuses.

 Background

 Congressional tenure (2011–2013)

 Joe Walsh was elected to the United States House of Representatives in the 2010 midterm elections, defeating three-term incumbent Melissa Bean by 291 votes in an upset election.
 Though he received little support from establishment Republicans and the Illinois Republican Party, Walsh enjoyed strong support from members of the Tea Party Movement which propelled him to victory.
 During his time in Congress, Walsh gained national notoriety for his criticism of President Barack Obama and the Obama Administration.
 His comments often made headlines for being sharp and occasionally racially motivated.

 Walsh was defeated for reelection in 2012 by Tammy Duckworth.
 During that race, Walsh again made national headlines when he criticized Duckworth for discussing her military experience so much on the campaign trail.
 (Duckworth was seriously injured in a helicopter crash during the Iraq War, leading to a double leg amputation and loss of some sensation in her right hand, among other injuries.)
 Walsh stated, "Now I’m running against a woman who, my God, that's all she talks about.
 Our true heroes, the men and women who served us, it's the last thing in the world they talk about."
 Parallels were later drawn between Walsh's comments and Donald Trump's comments during his 2016 campaign in which Trump stated John McCain was not a "war hero" because "he was captured."
 Duckworth defeated Walsh 55% to 45%.